hdigital/parlgov-web/docs/usage.md

 The website provides an API with [Django REST framework](https://www.django-rest-framework.org/).

-It is a read-only API; no login is required.
+This is a read-only API; no login is required.

 Documentation with an OpenAPI 3 schema is provided in `schema.yaml`.